Stability of Transformers under Layer Normalization: Background and Setup

 \begin{lemma} The layer normalization output $\bfz=\text{LN}(\bfx; \bfgamma, \bfbeta)$ lies on the ellipsoid

 where $\bfGamma = {\rm diag}(\bfgamma)\in \mathbb{R}^{d\times d}$. \end{lemma}

-\paragraph{Post-LN.} An important design choice in Transformer architectures is where to place the layer normalization within each Transformer block.
+\paragraph{Post-LN} An important design choice in Transformer architectures is the placement of layer normalization within each Transformer block.
 Early Transformer architectures use Post-LN, which applies normalization to the right-hand side of \eqref{eq:self-attention}-\eqref{eq:fully-connected} after the residual connection.
-Since Post-LN has been replaced by alternative layer normalization strategies in modern Transformers~\citep{takase-etal-2023-b2t,naver2025periln}, we focus on the alternatives in the main text; our analysis of Post-LN is included in the Appendix.
+Since Post-LN has been replaced by alternative layer normalization strategies in modern Transformers~\cite{takase-etal-2023-b2t,naver2025periln}, we focus on the alternatives in our analysis.

-\paragraph{Pre-LN.} A prevalent choice is Pre-LN, which applies layer normalization to the inputs of modules.
-Specifically, given input $\bfX$, the output of the module under Pre-LN is given by\footnote{Here, LN applied to a matrix is understood as column-wise application.}
+\paragraph{Pre-LN} A prevalent choice is Pre-LN, which applies layer normalization to the inputs of modules.
+Specifically, given input $\bfX$, the output of the module under Pre-LN is given by\footnote{Here, LN applied to a matrix is understood as a column-wise operation.}

-where the module $f \in \{ f_{\rm attn}, f_{\rm ffn}\}$, defined in (\ref{eq:self-attention})-(\ref{eq:fully-connected}).
-While Pre-LN can stabilize gradient during early training and reduce training time~\citep{xiong2020layer}, it is observed that the corresponding hidden states can grow exponentially over layers~\citep{sun2024massive,kim2025peri}.
+where the module $f \in \{ f_{\rm attn}, f_{\rm ffn}\}$ is defined in (\ref{eq:self-attention})-(\ref{eq:fully-connected}).
+While Pre-LN can stabilize gradient during early training and reduce training time~\cite{xiong2020layer}, it is observed that the corresponding hidden states can grow exponentially over layers~\cite{sun2024massive,kim2025peri}.
 This can lead to exploding gradients and hence training instability, especially for deep models.
-Prior studies have focused almost entirely on empirical observations.
-In contrast, our work provides a theoretical analysis of this phenomenon, explaining the underlying mechanisms and quantifying the effect.
+While prior studies have been almost entirely empirical, our work provides a theoretical analysis of this phenomenon, explaining the underlying mechanisms and quantifying the effect.

-\paragraph{Peri-LN.} Peri-LN is a recently adopted layer normalization placement.
+\paragraph{Peri-LN} Peri-LN is a recently adopted layer normalization placement.
 It applies layer normalization to both the inputs and outputs of the modules.
 In particular, the output of the module under Peri-LN is